sylhare/Type-on-Strap/README.md

 ### Home

-This page is the used as the home page of the template (in the `index.html`).
-It displays the list of article in `_posts`.
+This page is used as the home page of the template (in the `index.html`).
+It displays the list of articles in `_posts`.
 You can use this layout in another page (adding a title to it will make it appear in the navigation bar).

-The recommended width and height for the home picture is width:`2484px;` and height:`1280px` which are the dimension of the actual picture for it to be rolling down as you scroll the page.
+The recommended width and height for the home picture is width:`2484px;` and height:`1280px` which are the dimensions of the actual picture for it to be rolling down as you scroll the page.

+If your posts are not displaying ensure that you have added the line `paginate: 5` to `_config.yml`.

 ### Portfolio